 Drafting is a vital skill in our increasingly technological society.
-The NCCC certificate program has placed 96 percent of its graduates in related areas of employment for over 40 years.
+The NCCC certificate program has placed 100 percent of its job-seeking graduates in related areas of employment for over 40 years.
 The implementation of computer-aided drafting and design (CADD) has greatly enhanced career opportunities.

 Persons with the ability to use CADD, coupled with the appropriate technical theory and application, will be able to pursue a career with greater potential concentrating in design rather than basic drafting or as a CADD operator.